Concert venue has dedicated Point Park classroom

 “Our Point Park student employees and interns are enthusiastic, dedicated and really excited to learn about the industry,” said Amy Cooper, director of marketing for Stage AE and PromoWest.
 Stage AE is owned by the Pittsburgh Steelers, PromoWest North Shore and Continental Real Estate Companies, and has hosted such acts as Bret Michaels, Cake and Girl Talk since its opening in the fall of 2010.

 “On top of having a cool new venue in Pittsburgh, Stage AE is collaborating with our university.
-For a student who has just started college and is looking to get into the music industry, this is the best thing that could happen and I am very excited about it,” says Max Kovalchuk, who has worked in guest services and as a marketing intern at Stage AE.
+For a student who has just started college and is looking to get into the music industry, this is the best thing that could happen and I am very excited about it,” said Max Kovalchuk, who has worked in guest services and as a marketing intern at Stage AE.

 Jeremy Olson also interned at Stage AE and now works full time there.
 In addition, while he was an SAEM student he shadowed the Clarks, a favorite Pittsburgh-bred band, as well as interned with a producer for Rusted Root as part of his course work requirements.

 “With the Stage AE classroom, students get a chance to see the entertainment industry up close, as part of their regular learning experience.
 I don’t think many other schools can offer that kind of access,” said Olson.

 SAEM students take classes in the foundations of business basics like principles of management, accounting, human resources and corporate finance as well as become immersed into the sport, arts and entertainment specific industries with courses in promotion, venue management, event management, live entertainment and arts management.

 “Downtown Pittsburgh’s world class cultural offerings and champion sports teams make it a perfect learning environment to study these fields,” said Tanzilli.
 “With the new Stage AE classroom, we’re able to offer Point Park students a program that will not only teach them the foundations of sport, arts and entertainment management, but may be the springboard to a future career.”